jinzhenfan/jekyll-now/_posts/2016-10-20-unsupervised clustering using expression profile of grapes while ripening.md

 The first row in the file is the header (geneID/days in time series).
 The paper that describes the methods and results is can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2220006/)(Deluc2007).

-There are several tool boxes to perform clustering, including the open source clustering software Cluster 3.0, which uses a Perl script for clustering (Algorithm::Cluster for Perl) that can be found here:
+There are several tool boxes to perform clustering, including the open source clustering software Cluster 3.0, which uses a Perl script for clustering that can be found here:
 [http://bonsai.hgc.jp/~mdehoon/software/cluster/software.htm](http://bonsai.hgc.jp/~mdehoon/software/cluster/software.htm)
 or WEKA, a collection of machine learning algorithms for data mining in Java that can be found here:
 [http://www.cs.waikato.ac.nz/ml/weka/](http://www.cs.waikato.ac.nz/ml/weka/)